-Recommendation: Fair Wear recommends OLYMP to assess whether the member causes, contributes, or is linked to the identified risks.
+Recommendation: Fair Wear recommends OLYMP to assess whether the member causes, contributes or is linked to the identified risks.

-Performance indicators Result Relevance of indicator Documentation Score Max Min 2.8 Member company's continuous monitoring of human rights risks includes an assessment of freedom of association (FoA).
-Intermediate Freedom of association and collective bargaining are 'enabling rights.'
+Performance indicators Result Relevance of indicator Documentation Score Max Min 2.8 Member company's human rights due diligence process includes an assessment of freedom of association (FoA).
+Advanced Freedom of association and collective bargaining are 'enabling rights.'
 When these rights are respected, they pave the way for garment workers and their employers to address and implement the other standards in Fair Wear's Code of Labour Practices - often without brand intervention.
 Use of supplier questionnaire to inform decision-making, collected country information, and analyses.
-4 6 0
+6 6 0

-Comment: OLYMP has mapped and included the risks to Freedom of Association (FoA) in its country and supplier risk scoping and can explain the key risks per country, including the risks to female workers.
+Comment: OLYMP has mapped and included the risks to Freedom of Association (FoA) in its country- and supplier risk scoping and can explain the key risks per country, including the risks to female workers.
 It uses this information to understand the risks at its suppliers.
-The member brand identified risks to FoA and collective bargaining at its suppliers for the countries Ukraine, China, Vietnam, Bangladesh, and Türkiye.
-However, this risk to FoA is not identified for India.
+The member brand identified risks to FoA and collective bargaining at its suppliers for the countries.

 The brand collects information through its audit programme with a set of questions on FoA and the worker sentiment survey.
 The worker sentiment survey is a tool to collect feedback from workers.
+The member keeps an overview to keep track of the status of FoA for its suppliers such as the presence of unions, CBAs and democratically elected worker committees.